 This Article uses the example of international women's political rights to examine the value of comparative methodologies in analyzing the process by which nations internalize international norms.
-CEDAW, the Convention on the Elimination of All Forms of Discrimination Against Women, the principal international convention on gender equality, models the complexities and the potential interaction between the disciplines of comparative and international scholarship.
-International theory is divided between predominant theories of internalization and neorealist challenges to those theories.
-In internalization theory, international law crashes into comparative law realities.
-Comparative methodologies can add crucial complexity to internalization, the success of which depends on acknowledging vast differences in national legal cultures.
-Incorporation of difference may lead to wider acceptance of and agreement on norms and the remedies for violations of those norms.
+As internalized in Brazil and France, the Convention on the Elimination of All Forms of Discrimination Against Women suggests possibilities for (and possible limitations of) interdisciplinary comparative and international law scholarship.
+Indeed, international law scholarship is divided between theories of internalization and neorealist challenges to those theories.
+Comparative methodologies add crucial complexity to internalization theory, the success of which depends on acknowledging vast differences in national legal cultures.
+Further, comparative methodologies expose important weaknesses in the neorealist understanding of international human rights law.

 Darren Rosenblum, Internalizing Gender: Why International Law Theory Should Adopt Comparative Methods, 45 Colum.
 J. Transnat'l L. 759 (2007), available at http://digitalcommons.pace.edu/lawfaculty/55/.